 - Wear comfortable and properly fitted shoes to improve air circulation around the feet.

 - Control your blood sugar and adhere to prescribed nutrition plans, which will reduce diabetic symptoms.

 Getting educated about how to take care of foot and nail hygiene is crucial in reducing the risk of ulceration and preventing diabetic foot ulcers.
 If an ulcer has developed, never leave it to ‘dry out’ or be exposed to air.

 It is essential to make sure the wound is cleaned thoroughly, use antiseptic, and apply a dressing.
 Avoid resting your weight on the affected area.

-As soon as you can, arrange for an appointment to see a podiatrist who will be able to suggest and provide necessary treatment during a consultation.
-Some treatment options might involve skin and nail care for corns, calluses, or ingrown toenails.
+As soon as you can, arrange for an appointment to see a podiatrist who will be able to suggest and provide necessary care management during a consultation.
+Some care management options might involve skin and nail care for corns, calluses, or ingrown toenails.

-One essential part of the treatment process is to utilise pressure-relieving orthotic devices combined with diabetic-friendly footwear.
+One essential part of the care management process is to utilise pressure-relieving orthotic devices combined with diabetic-friendly footwear.

 Failure to reduce load and pressure will result in the ulcer deteriorating and impede the healing process.

 For advanced cases, ulcer debridement is conducted to remove unhealthy tissue from the wound.
 This will spark the body’s natural healing mechanism.

 After the removal, a dressing will be applied to protect while the healing process takes place.
 In the aftercare phase, to aid in the speed of recovery, the patient should not apply unnecessary pressure to the affected area as it heals.